stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 #### Configuring the Container

-The Gitlab container should be configured nearly identically to the package installation described above, via file.
-The easiest way to do this is to mount the Gitlab configuration directory inside the container.
+The GitLab container should be configured nearly identically to the package installation described above, via file.
+The easiest way to do this is to mount the GitLab configuration directory inside the container.

 To mount the configuration inside the container, use the `-v` argument to the `docker run` command: